rob-blackbourn/RedisGrid/README.md

 Or you can add it to the redis.conf (typically in /etc/redis/redis_6379.conf).

     loadmodule /usr/local/share/redis/grid.so

+The module supports two different storage strategies: array and row.
+The array strategy stores the grid as a single one dimensional array.
+This should be the fasted strategy, but will allocate large blocks of memory.
+The row strategy splits each row into a seperate block of memory which should be kinder to the memory management.

+The method can be specified in the following manner (case is important):

+    loadmodule /usr/local/share/redis/grid.so STORAGE=ARRAY
+or
+    loadmodule /usr/local/share/redis/grid.so STORAGE=ROW

+By default the row method is used.

 ### Notes

 Loading modules which define new types from the command line can cause problems.